-Where: The newly renovated Oyster House (1516 Sansom St., map) is a modern update of a 34-year-old seafood restaurant, the Sansom Street Oyster House, which in itself was a throwback to the oyster bars of yore.
+Where: The renovated Oyster House (1516 Sansom St., map) is only the latest update of a string of family-owned seafood restaurants that date back to 1947 (the one that preceded this one was called the Sansom Street Oyster House, which in itself was a throwback to the oyster bars of yore).
 The menu revolves around (mostly) locally sourced oysters, as does the bright, open restaurant itself—the shuckers work right in the middle of it.

-Order: The Southern-fried oysters and chicken salad ($13)—which are not mixed together, for the record.
-During our visit, we requested our oysters cooked two different ways: Southern fried, which entails smaller oysters fried in cornmeal, and traditional fried, which are plumper, softer oysters fried in cracker meal.
+Order: The Southern-fried oysters and chicken salad ($15)—which are not mixed together, for the record.
+During our visit, we requested our oysters cooked two different ways: Southern fried, which entails smaller oysters fried in cornmeal, and traditional fried, which are plumper, softer oysters fried in cracker meal (this is the true old-school Philly way of frying oysters!).
 They are no longer explicitly offered both ways on the menu, but you can ask your server, if you are interested in the cracker-meal fry.
 The homemade chicken salad, incidentally, is excellent: flecked with chives, smooth and creamy, not too heavy on the mayo.
 Try some oysters on the half shell here too, with a Pennsylvania beer.

 We haven't seen this dish anywhere else in Philly, but please note in the comments below if you have!